Yordan Alvarez Player Props: Astros vs. Twins

-The Houston Astros and Yordan Alvarez, who went 0-for-2 last time in action, take on Joe Ryan and the Minnesota Twins at Target Field, Saturday at 2:10 PM ET.
+The Houston Astros and Yordan Alvarez, who went 1-for-4 with a home run and four RBI last time in action, battle Tyler Mahle and the Minnesota Twins at Target Field, Sunday at 2:10 PM ET.

-He had a hitless performance in his last game (0-for-2) against the Twins.
+He racked up four RBI (going 1-for-4 with a home run) in his last game against the Twins.

 Yordan Alvarez Game Info & Props vs. the Twins